codecowboydotio/codecowboy/content/development/chalk.md

 info:  /root/.local/chalk/chalk.log: Open (sink conf='default_out')
 info:  Full chalk report appended to: ~/.local/chalk/chalk.log
 ```

+From here you should be ready to go and start adding chalk marks.

 ## Chalk Environment
 You can check the chalk environment by using the **chalk env** command.
 This allows you to see key information about the current chalk environment.